-The apparent weight seems to be helpful when an object in a liquid needs to be lifted.
-In that case, the lifting force is requested to overcome only the apparent weight instead of the entire real weight.
+When an object in a liquid needs to be lifted, the lifting force only needs to overcome the apparent weight instead of the entire real weight.

 Fluid Dynamics

-Viscosity is by definition the resistance of a fluid against flow.
-It is similar to friction for solids.
+Viscosity is the resistance of a fluid against flow.
+It is analogous to friction for solids.
 (Knight, 2016).

-A flow is said to be laminar ‘’when the velocity at each point in the fluid is constant.
+A flow is said to be “laminar” ‘’when the velocity at each point in the fluid is constant.
 The flow is smooth.
 It does not change or fluctuate.’’
 (Knight, 2016, p.
 373).
-Otherwise the flow is turbulent.
-Figure 2.53a illustrates the difference between both.
+Otherwise, the flow is “turbulent”.
+The figure on the left below illustrates this difference.